 WordPress Firewall & Malware Scanner: Top-Rated Free WordPress Security Plugins to Start

 A Web Application Firewall (WAF) filters bad traffic before it reaches your site.
 Pair this with regular malware scanning to find suspicious code.
-Many security tools provide both firewall protection and malware detection.
+Many security tools, such as those reviewed by trusted sources like Sucuri, provide both firewall protection and malware detection.

 6